-The main objective of WP2 is to define the thermal framework of the BP and check the behaviour and improvement due to the proposed heat exchanger, when coupled to the BP.
-Most of the activity of this WP will be focused on different thermal testing scenarios set-up and execution: just the BP, the BP with the current cooling system and finally the BP with the innovative heat exchanger.
-It is a very important task since it will be fundamental to check & adjust thermal simulations of other WPs as well as experimentally demonstrate the overall system efficiency improvement thanks to i-HeCoBatt solution.
-It is remarkable that apart from the current thermal configuration with the addition of the heat exchanger, the results data analysis will be focused to forecast and recommend best system configurations for next generation EVs.
+The main objective of WP2 is to define the thermal framework of the BP and check the behaviour and improvement due to the proposed heat exchanger when coupled to the BP.
+Most of the activity of this WP is focused on different thermal testing scenarios set-up and execution: just the BP, the BP with the current cooling system and finally, the BP with the innovative heat exchanger.
+It is an essential task since it is fundamental to check and adjust thermal simulations of other WPs and experimentally demonstrate the overall system efficiency improvement thanks to the i-HeCoBatt solution.
+It is remarkable that apart from the current thermal configuration with the addition of the heat exchanger, the results data analysis will be focused on forecasting and recommending the best system configurations for next-generation EVs.

 3: Preliminary prototyping of the heat exchanger.

-In this WP the heat exchanger will be developed and a preliminary prototype (A-sample) manufactured.
-Based on a new heat exchanger concept and the BP thermal needs resulting from the testing activity in WP2, a customized design will be launched and then simulated.
-Once the simulation-redesign loop is successfully closed, the focus will change towards the manufacturing of the prototype and the integration of sensing functionalities.
-This will be a preliminary approach, that will be tested in order to understand the pros and cons of the sensorized heat exchanger, match the launched simulations and follow the optimization cycle towards the semi-industrial B-sample to be built in WP7.
+In this WP, the heat exchanger is developed, and a preliminary prototype (A-sample) is manufactured.
+Based on a new heat exchanger concept and the BP thermal needs resulting from the testing activity in WP2, a customized design is launched and then simulated.
+Once the simulation-redesign loop is successfully closed, the focus is a change to the manufacturing of the prototype and the integration of sensing functionalities.
+This preliminary approach has been tested to understand the pros and cons of the sensorised heat exchanger, match the launched simulations, and follow the optimization cycle towards the semi-industrial B-sample to be built in WP7.

 4: Sensorization of the heat exchanger

 The goal of WP4 is to define the best technology for each sensing case, build prototypes and test them.
-Different physical principles could be chosen to give response to the requested parameter measurement.
-Some phenomena as the temperature and humidity are a must and fundamental to cover the thermal system’s early diagnostic and safety goals.
+Different physical principles have been chosen to respond to the requested parameter measurement.
+Some phenomena such as temperature and humidity are a must and fundamental to cover the thermal system’s early diagnostic and safety goals.

-Additional sensing capacity will be proposed and checked if they result in a competitive advantage for the product.
-Apart from the sensing functionality, the necessary HW for emitting and receiving the measured data will be developed in close relationship with the SW that will manage these data.
+Additional sensing capacity has been proposed and checked to see if they result in a competitive advantage for the product.
+Apart from the sensing functionality, the necessary HW for emitting and receiving the measured data is developed closely with the SW that manages these data.

 5: Thermal strategy to reduce impact on vehicle range.

 One of the main goals of the proposal is to reduce the impact of temperature on BP degradation.
-Hence, partners in this WP will simulate the entire thermal system and fit the thermal management strategy to optimize the overall thermal behaviour.
+Hence, partners in this WP simulate the entire thermal system and fit the thermal management strategy to optimize the overall thermal behaviour.
 In order to set up the system, different parts (models) are necessary.
-BP thermal model will be achieved, starting from already existing cell models, system ancillary elements (pump, chiller, etc) modelled and the heat exchanger model developed in WP3 implemented.
+The BP thermal model is achieved, starting from existing cell models, ancillary system elements (pump, chiller, etc.) modelled, and the heat exchanger model developed in WP3 implemented.

-Hence, the whole system models will be gathered and combined in a common simulation environment.
-BP model will be matched with experimental data of WP2 and ancillary models reliability is already proven so this simulation activity will run in parallel with the heat exchanger design modelling activity and will feed it.
-The system will be ruled by a thermal management system used to reach the defined overall efficiency goals.
+Hence, the whole system models are gathered and combined in a standard simulation environment.
+BP model is matched with experimental data of WP2, and ancillary models’ reliability is already proven, so this simulation activity runs in parallel with the heat exchanger design modelling activity and will feed it.
+The system is ruled by a thermal management system used to reach the defined overall efficiency goals.

 6: SW tool for external diagnostic & safety and secure data-cloud management.

-This task will be developed along the project and will be applied to preliminary sensor prototypes first and then to the definitive sensors embedded in the thermal system on board of the EVs.
-Automotive quality will be pursued through the whole proposal, but special care will be taken in this WP, since the solution enters into the industrial phase that should fully fit the expected quality thresholds.
+This task is developed along with the project and applied to preliminary sensor prototypes first and then to the definitive sensors embedded in the thermal system onboard the EVs.
+Automotive quality will be pursued throughout the whole proposal, but special care is taken in this WP since the solution enters into the industrial phase that should fully fit the expected quality thresholds.

 7: Industrialization of the proposed heating and cooling solution.

-This WP concentrates the core of the eco-design, LCA and LCC approach that will be applied in every WP in order to monitor the ongoing of tasks in every WP.
-In this WP all the procedures, parameters and roadmaps regarding a suitable approach in the previously mentioned sense will be defined.
+This WP concentrates the core of the eco-design, LCA and LCC approach that is applied in every WP in order to monitor the ongoing tasks in every WP.
+In this WP, all the procedures, parameters and roadmaps regarding a suitable approach in the previously mentioned sense are defined.

 On the other hand, the industrialization of the products developed in previous stages will be accomplished.
 The innovative heat exchanger will jump from A-sample type devices to B-sample ones, so that industrial tooling and means will be applied.
 In the same way sensors will be integrated in that industrial manufacturing workflow in order to get as closest as possible to a market product.